Statutory register - listed buildings

 A 'listed building' is a building, object or structure that has been judged to be of national historical or architectural interest.

-It is included on a register called the "List of Buildings of Special Architectural or Historic Interest", drawn up by English Heritage, under the Planning (Listed Buildings and Conservation Areas) Act 1990.
+It is included and can the found The National Heritage List' on the Historic England Website in conjunction with the Planning (Listed Buildings and Conservation Areas) Act 1990.

 In the Act any object or structure fixed to the building and any object or structure within the curtilage of the building, which although not fixed to the building, forms part of the land and has done so since before 1st July 1948, are also treated as part of the listed building.